BenjiTrapp/benjitrapp.github.io/_attacks/2024-06-07-red-windows-api.md

 ---
 layout: attack
-title: Windows API for Red Team and MalDevs
+title: Offensive Windows API
 ---

 <img height="150" align="left" src="/images/red-windows-api.png"> Compilation of the main Windows APIs for use in PenTest, Red Team operations and Malware Analysis.
 These APIs and snippets are mainly part from some investigations and learnings, mostly related to casual "malware combos".
 The code is meant for educational purposes only and form a baseline for further studying of the Windows API.

+A great resource into common combos and APIs is [VX-AP]I(https://github.com/vxunderground/VX-API) from [VX-Underground](https://vx-underground.org/).Most of the API described below were taken from three or learn Microsoft.

 <!-- cSpell:disable -->
 - [Basic Shell Loader Combo](#basic-shell-loader-combo)